nicholas-lueth/BlogScript/README.md

 5. Only use trusted plugins and themes
 6. Use SFTP for file transfers

-I recommend watching this video: https://www.youtube.com/watch?v=mKlajaKllD4
+I recommend watching this video: <br>
+https://www.youtube.com/watch?v=mKlajaKllD4